ncatlab/nlab-content/pages/253.md

 Note that $n=2$ is the greatest value of $n$ for which every weak $n$-category is equivalent to a fully strict one; see [[semi-strict infinity-category]] and [[Gray-category]].

 The proof of the coherence theorem is basically the same as the proof of the [[coherence theorem for monoidal categories]].
-An abstract approach can be found in [[John Power|Power]]'s paper "A general coherence result."
+An abstract approach can be found in [Power 1989](#Power89)

 The strictification [[adjunction]] between bicategories and strict 2-categories can be expressed in terms of [[3-categories]]; see [Campbell](#Campbell18).